belatrix/learningPaths/README.md

-# Learning paths guides
+# Learning paths

-Inside each folder you'll find the guide of each technology, with all the items group by seniority.
+Welcome to the Learning Paths repository.
+Here you'll find all the alternatives to improve your current career by knowing the gaps in your technical background and the topics that will fullfil them.

+You can also know the proper path if you want to start a different career or technology because the guides are group by seniority, starting from very low levels.

+## Repostory structure

+In the root screen, you'll find the main technologies and subjects.
+Inside each one of them the README.md file will detail all the topics group by seniority and, optionally at the top, new folders with other subjects that are part of the main one.

 # Content creation process